|

 or dismissal.

-While military programs effectively serve
+While military schools and military high schools effectively serve

 a certain type of individual, they are not generally therapeutic